-New in 2021: all online tax-filing vendors offer a multi-factor authentication option.
+All online tax-filing vendors offer a multi-factor authentication option.
 When active, multi-factor authentication asks you to enter two pieces of information to securely access the account or application.
 For example, enter your username, password, and a temporary number code sent by email or by text.

 If you decide to do your return on a mobile device or are using a Wi-Fi connection, be sure to use a trusted network, such as your home system.
 Never use public Wi-Fi unless you deploy a virtual private network (VPN) to encrypt the data.